 'Santa Barbara': A Look Back At Jed Allan's Career

 Jed Allan started his acting career in several Broadway productions.
-Later on he starred in several soap operas like Santa Barbara and Days of Our Lives.
-The actor passed away only a couple of months ago and that's why we decided to honour him by taking a look back at his career!
+Later on, he starred in several soap operas like Santa Barbara and Days of Our Lives.
+The actor passed away in 2019 and that's why we decided to honour him by taking a look back at his career!

-Jed Allan was born on March 9th 1934 in New York and attended the University of Washington where he studied Drama.
-During his youth he worked as a television and radio announcer and in the 1960's, he first approached acting and appeared in several Broadway productions like Barefoot in the Park.
-Later on he started to build a career in television mostly portraying father figures in shows like the American soap operas Days of Our Lives and Santa Barbara where he portrayed "Don Craig" from 1971 to 1985, and "C.C.
-Capwell" from 1986 to 1993, respectively.
-Although the peak of his career was probably in the 80's, he was active in the show business since the 1960's and until the 2010's.
+Jed Allan was born on March 9th, 1934 in New York and attended the University of Washington where he studied Drama.
+During his youth he worked as a television and radio announcer and in the 1960s, he first approached acting and appeared in several Broadway productions like Barefoot in the Park.

 A couple of facts about Jed Allan's personal life

-- Jed Allan got married in 1938 with Toby Brown.
+- Jed Allan got married in 1938 to Toby Brown.
 They had three sons and were together until Brown's death in 2001